What does it mean to me that the app works across borders?

 Can I use two or more COVID-19 apps at the same time?

-No, you can only use one app.
+No, you can one use one app.
 Using two or more apps at the same time is not possible as the Google and Apple technology supports only one contact tracing app at a time.
 Thanks to the new European gateway service you only have to use one app while travelling.

 How does the app work across borders?